ngageoint/voxel-globe/README.md

 *Service names* include `celery`, `flower`, `httpd`, `postgresql`, `rabbitmq`, and optionally `notebook` if `VIP_DOCKER_USE_NOTEBOOK` is `1`

+### Additional Environment variables ###

+If `DRYRUN=1` is set in the environment, then most docker commands will be echoed instead of executed.
+This can be useful for debugging

+If `NOPULL=1` is set in the environment, then `./just pull` is skipped during `./just sync`.
+This should only be used by developers who don't want their docker images updated.

 ### Setup ###

 - **build** - Builds the docker images.
 This is necessary when editing the dockerfiles.